-The Nurse Aide Training certificate program is approved by the Ohio Department of Health.
+The Nurse Aide Training Certificate program is approved by the Ohio Department of Health.
 The program provides the skills needed to care for residents in a long-term care facility.
-These skills include making beds, checking temperatures, monitoring pulse and respiration, understanding infection control precautions, feeding residents, and lifting safely without injury to self or residents.
+These skills include Activities of Daily Living (ADLs) and lifting safely without injury to self or residents.